A Step-by-Step Guide to Treating Cauliflower Ear at Home with Earies

 - Throw away the syringe in a sharps box or wrap it up in a way that it won't accidentally poke through a trash bag and jab someone.

-After you’ve drained the hematoma, it’s essential to apply compression to the affected area immediately.
+After you’ve drained the hematoma, apply compression to the affected area immediately.
 The skin has separated from the cartilage and until the blood has had time to thicken up with new, fibrous, connective cartilage, it's highly susceptible to becoming engorged again.

 Clean your Earies with an alcohol wipe and place the magnetic strap over your ear, with the magnets on either side of the hematoma.
 It should apply just enough pressure to not fall off from normal activity, but not so much that it's painful.
 If Earies are compressing too much and feel painful, add a little gauze padding between the ear and the magnets to reduce the magnetic force.
-Leave Earies on continuously for at least a week.
+Wear Earies for 2-3 days, or until swelling has subsided.
+During this time it's important to periodically remove the magnets to ensure blood flow isn't completely cut off.

-After applying compression, avoid any strenuous activity for at least a week.
-Extra blood flow from exercise can cause the hematoma to refill and undo the draining, especially if you're not wearing magnets.
+After applying compression, avoid any strenuous activity if possible.
+Extra blood flow from exercise can cause the hematoma to refill and undo the draining, especially if you're not wearing Earies.
 Think of it as an internal scab—the more you disturb it, the longer it’ll take to heal.

 Keep your Earies in the freezer when they're not in use.
 Whenever your ear gets inflamed, put them on for some cooling relief.